-For Goldman Sachs Europe Equity Fund (NL), we believe the most Fundamental risk is not knowing or fully understanding the idiosyncratic business risk of each company that we own in the portfolio.
-The Goldman Sachs Europe Equity team manages this risk through in-depth Fundamental research.
-The process begins with thorough analysis of financial statements and public filings with additional scrutiny applied to footnotes and possible red flags.
-Research analysts visit companies, meet with management and engage in probing discussions of the company's operations, financial performance, and business strategy.
+For the Fund, we believe the most fundamental risk is not knowing or fully understanding the idiosyncratic business risk of each company that we own in the Fund.
+The Impact Equity team manages this risk through in-depth fundamental research.
+The process begins with building our proprietary investment universe via thematic and impact alignment assessment.
+This is further refined for companies that we are considering for the Fund thorough analysis of financial statements and public fillings, with additional scrutiny applied to footnotes and possible red flags.
+Research analysts visit companies, meet with management and engage in probing discussions of the company's operations, financial performance, impact intentionality and business strategy.
+In addition, we speak with each company's competitors, customers, and suppliers to better understand the industry dynamics.
+An integral part of every investment thesis is building a bear case for each company that spells out the risks inherent to our investment in that company.